Zakria urges int’l community to take effective steps for resolving Kashmir issue

-ISLAMABAD, May 30 (APP): Foreign Office Spokesman Nafees Zakria on Tuesday urged the international community to take effective steps for stopping human rights violations committed by India in the occupied Kashmir.
+ISLAMABAD, May 31 (APP): Foreign Office Spokesman Nafees Zakria has said that international community should take effective steps for stopping human rights violations committed by India in the occupied Kashmir.

-Talking to PTV, he said Indian forces were involved in the killing of innocent Kashmiris who were struggling for their rights.
+Talking to a news channel, he said Indian forces were involved in the killing of innocent Kashmiris who were struggling for their rights.

-He said that Pakistan was highlighting the issue of Kashmir at all forums and supporting the cause diplomatically and politically.
+He said Pakistan was highlighting the issue of Kashmir at all fora and supporting the cause diplomatically and politically.

 Nafees Zakria said the Kashmiri people were looking towards the world for the resolution of Kashmir.